Dark Chocolate... It's Healthy Right?

 Intaking cadmium can cause many negative health effects, including kidney and bone diseases as well as reproductive harm.
 Cadmium is classified as a human carcinogen and can lead to increased risks of cancer.
 EFSA also reports “Cereals and cereals products, vegetables, nuts and pulses, starchy roots and potatoes as well as meat and meat products contribute most to human (cadmium) exposure.”

-Of the 31 products that tested negative for cadmium and lead, there’s two chocolate bars I would recommend:
+Of the 31 products that tested low for cadmium and lead, there’s three chocolate bars I would recommend (that are also very rich in flavonols):

 Ghiradelli Chocolate Premium Baking Cocoa 100 Unsweetened Cocoa (powder, not the bars)